 - Do not kill the Findster App while you're using your Findster kit, otherwise the connection will drop.
 Instead, let the app run on foreground or background.

-- Most of Android smartphones optimize their battery by putting the Bluetooth and GPS in a low consumption mode, which has a significant negative impact both in the connection range and GPS accuracy.
+- Android smartphones optimize their battery by putting the Bluetooth and GPS in a low consumption mode, which has a significant negative impact both in the connection range and GPS accuracy.
 Please disable this option by following these instructions.

 Tips for specific use cases